the-nito42/the-nito42.github.io/_posts/Building a Practical Cybersecurity Lab with Proxmox.md

 ## Chapter 7: Utilizing Monitoring and Logging Tools

 To monitor the performance and security of our lab, we'll leverage Proxmox VE's built-in monitoring features, such as resource usage graphs, system logs, and alert notifications.
-Additionally, we may integrate external monitoring tools like Prometheus and Grafana for more comprehensive insights into our lab environment.
+Additionally, we may integrate external monitoring tools like Prometheus, Wazah, Splunk, and Grafana for more comprehensive insights into our lab environment.

 ## Chapter 8: Practical Use Cases and Experiments